 During the five years, you will be repaying the interest in full.
 Once the period expires, you will then have to repay the principal amount in full (known as a balloon payment).

-Term Loan Definition and the Different Types of Term Loans
+Types of Business Term Loans

 Generally speaking, term loans can fall into two broad categories, i.e., secured and unsecured.

 Aside from broad classifications, depending on whether you pledge any assets for a term loan, you can also classify them according to the term.
+Let’s take a closer look at the term loan definition and the different types of term loans that are available.
+The three types of term loans that we’ll look at are short term loans, medium term loans, and long term loans.

 1. Short Term Loans